gto76/python-cheatsheet/README.md

 Operator
 --------
 **Module of functions that provide the functionality of operators.
 Functions are ordered and grouped by operator precedence, from least to most binding.
-Logical and arithmetic operators in rows 1, 3 and 5 are ordered by precedence also within a group.**
+Logical and arithmetic operators in lines 1, 3 and 5 are also ordered by precedence within their own group.**
 ```python
 import operator as op
 ```